bitnovate-labs/nexus-client/README.md

 ## Ant Design Notes

-- Layout - Grid - <Row> (row) component
+1. Layout - Grid - "Row" component

-* used to create a row container that can hold multiple <Col> (column) components
+- used to create a row container that can hold multiple "Col" components
-* gutter prop:
+- gutter prop:
-  sets the space (or margin) between columns and rows within a <Row>
-  makes the layout more responsive, creating a balanced look with consistent spacing across different screen sizes.
+  sets the space (or margin) between columns and rows within a "Row" making the layout more responsive, creating a balanced look with consistent spacing across different screen sizes.

-- Ant Design's grid system divides a row into 24 columns, setting each Col to 12 will split the row evenly.
+2. Ant Design's grid system divides a row into 24 columns, setting each Col to 12 will split the row evenly.

 - To configure the width distribution of the Columns, use "span".

 ```